US Interest Rate, Election Uncertainy Hit Stock Market Sentiment - UrduPoint

 "The other possibility is that stocks hit some speed bumps yesterday because the market had gone up six straight weeks and was due for a pullback," he said.

-All major European equity markets were in the red in afternoon trading, after gains for Shanghai and Hong Kong in the hope of more Chinese stimulus.

-London stocks fell following data that showed UK public borrowing rose more than expected in September, as the new Labour government prepares for its first budget next week that is expected to include tax rises.
+In Europe, London stocks dipped following data that showed UK public borrowing rose more than expected in September, as the new Labour government prepares for its first budget next week that is expected to include tax rises.

-Concerns over the outcome of the US election on November 5 have weighed on investor sentiment, with general consensus across polls and forecasts being that Donald Trump has "gained ground" on Kamala Harris, Deutsche Bank economists noted.
+In Asia, both Shanghai and Hong Kong rose on hopes of more Chinese stimulus.

-Tokyo closed down more than one percent Tuesday, even as the yen softened against the dollar to sit at its weakest level since early August.
+Tokyo closed down more than one percent, even as the yen softened against the dollar to sit at its weakest level since early August.

-Gold hit a fresh record high as traders sought out the haven investment as Israel considers its response to Iran's missile barrage this month.
+Gold hit a fresh record high of $2,744 per ounce as traders sought out the haven investment as Israel continues to consider its response to Iran's missile barrage this month.

 Uncertainty over the US presidential election has also helped fuel the precious metal's rally, according to analysts who added that concerns about a possible wider conflict in the Middle East were lifting oil prices.